DIPlib/diplib/doc/src/DIPimage/08_customizing.md

 View5D Java applet, which needs to be installed separately.
 See `help view5d` for instructions on installation.
 See [the tool's documentation](http://www.nanoimaging.de/View5D/) for instructions and tutorials.
-This applet does allow updating the image shown, and a series of methods of the Java object can be invoked to programmatically control some aspects of the figure window.
+The applet allows updating the image shown, and a series of methods of the Java object can be invoked to programmatically control some aspects of the figure window.